annagraff/densify/package_densify/README.md

 # densify

-densify ist an R package for densifying sparse matrices
+densify ist an R package for densifying sparse matrices.

 # Installation (for users)